Ilona Royce Smithkin: Art

 Smithkin's primary mediums were oil painting rooted in Impressionism and sanguine portraiture.
 Her portrait of writer-philosopher Ayn Rand continues to appear on Rand's book covers and Smithkin has been interviewed about her friendship with the author.
 Additional subjects of her portraiture were Tennessee Williams and Eugene O'Neill.

 Smithkin's work has been exhibited at venues including Musée d'histoire des sciences de la Ville de Genève, Gallerie Charlotte Norberg in Paris, the Eugene O'Neill Memorial Institute in Waterford, Connecticut, the Provincetown Art Association and Museum, and the Columbia Museum of Art.
 Her work remains on permanent exhibition at the Karilon Gallery in Provincetown, where she maintained a studio.

 Smithkin began teaching art in 1970.
 She was a front runner of the educational painting genre on public television, starring in Ilona's Palette, Painting with Ilona, which spawned a book by the same title, and Finishing Touches with Ilona.
 She also authored Painting with Ilona, Joy Dust: Ilona at 96, and Ninety-Nine: Straight Up, No Chaser.

 Fashion

 Smithkin was the subject of Melissa Hammel's Ilona, Upstairs, which received the 2005 HBO Audience Award for best documentary, and as a lifestyle model featured in Ari Seth Cohen's Advanced Style book, documentary, blog, and coloring book, and the Stylelikeu book and blog.

 Smithkin appeared as a model at New York Fashion Week, on The TODAY Show, and for fashion lines including Coach, Karen Walker and Mara Hoffman.

 Her trademarks included flaming red, pixie-cut hair and matching homemade eyelashes.
 The New York Post declared her a "style legend."

 An essay about Smithkin was featured in Bill Hayes' book, Insomniac City: New York, Oliver Sacks, and Me.

+Demi Moore, Dita Von Teese, and actor Erik Liberman have cited Smithkin among their influences.
+Moore and Von Teese endorsed Smithkin's last book.